I was looking for an opportunity to do a PhD. I found IDSVA and it sounded so fascinating,

 ~ Conny Bogaard, 4th year student

 Applicants must hold an MFA, M.Arch., or a master’s level degree in a related field.
 Criteria for evaluation will include undergraduate and graduate transcripts from accredited institutions of higher learning.
 The minimum grade point average in both cases is 3.0.
 A working knowledge of art history, critical theory, and philosophy should be demonstrated in the graduate transcripts.
 Applicants should submit an essay of purpose outlining a particular interest in doctoral studies in the visual arts and stating in specific and well-exemplified terms the problems and questions to be addressed while working toward the PhD.
 An additional writing sample is required.
 An academic paper written for course work or publication will suffice, and informal essays are acceptable.
-Applicants should provide three letters of recommendation, two of which should support the applicant’s ability to perform PhD level scholarship.
+Applicants should provide three letters of recommendation, at least two of which should come from faculty who can support the applicant’s ability to perform PhD level scholarship.
 A curriculum vitae should be submitted.
 For those applying who hold an MFA, the third recommendation may address the applicant’s studio practice in terms of philosophical significance and promise.

 Additionally, candidates who hold the MFA are asked to submit a studio portfolio.
 The admissions committee will consider the portfolio as a means of contextualizing the application and not as a determining factor in the admissions process.
 The portfolio should consist of a CD with 20 high-resolution images saved in jpeg format and an artist statement of no more than 500 words.

 Because of the unique design of this PhD program, credit from previous graduate level work is not transferable and credit is not given for experience.
 When the application file is complete, an Admissions interview (by telephone) will be scheduled.